Traneptora/grimoire/README.md

 See the latest compiled build here: [http://ephe.github.io/grimoire/](http://ephe.github.io/grimoire/)

 ## Changelog
+* 5/1/15: Many belated spell additions, thanks to @jayrab, @zetsevs, and @LukasCaller.
+Also table styles for web, though no real mobile support yet.
 * 1/1/15: Merged in several level 3 and level 4 spells, thanks to @jayrab, @zetsevs, and @LukasCaller.
 * 12/31/14: Added Cleric level 2 spells from the starter kit, merged in some bard spells from jayrab.
 * 9/30/14: Added rest of Wizard level 1 spells.